git-akshat/cg-lab/README.md

 5. Write a program to demonstrate the plotting of implicit functions with marching squares technique.

 6. Write a simple CAD program to model the polygons as follows:
-* Creating 2D polygons.
+a.
+Creating 2D polygons.
-* Selection of a Polygon.
+b.
+Selection of a Polygon.
-* Deletion of a polygon.
+c.
+Deletion of a polygon.

 7.Write a program to demonstrate the OpenGL transformation functions with any of the suitable primitive for the following transformations:
 * Translate